 - Students develop research skills through an individual project related to their degree, specialising in one particular area.
 This may be linked to our research activities, or be in conjunction with an external company, or support a fourth year project.

-- MEng students may choose to take their third year at a partner university abroad (not to be confused with an intercalated study abroad year, wich adds a year to your degree duration).
+- MEng students may choose to take their third year as an Exchange Year at a partner university abroad (not to be confused with an intercalated study abroad year, which adds a year to your degree duration).

 Year 4 (MEng only)